SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ## Working with sequence headers and replacing text

-A common change to make with biological data is altering the headers (sequence names) in a fasta file.
+A common change to make with biological data is altering the headers (sequence names) in a FASTA file.
 The header lines start with a `>` and are followed by lines with the sequence.

 Test string *(copy into Regex101.com)*:
 ```